• Skip to main content

 After an early morning start, we all embarked on a scenic drive through verdant landscapes.
 The journey took less than three hours, including a stop and our border crossing.

 Honestly, the drive was more of an adventure.
-The van seemed nice enough when we started out, but once we crossed into Guatemala, sections of the road were in need of repair, and we quickly discovered the van needed better shocks.
+The van seemed nice enough when we started out, but once we crossed into Guatemala, sections of the road were in need of repair.
+We quickly discovered the van needed better shocks.

 The combination of all that bouncing and the coffee we all had with breakfast left a few of us in need of a pit stop.
-Of course, there were no public bathrooms until we reached the park, so our driver stopped at the home of one of his friends, and they allowed us all to use their outhouse.
+Of course, there were no public bathrooms until we reached the park.
+Our driver stopped at the home of one of his friends, and they allowed us all to use their outhouse.

 In the end, there was lots of laughter among our group.
 If you are staying in San Ignacio and are looking for a day trip to Tikal that includes assistance at the border crossing and a guided tour of the ruins, check out this one: Reserve your day trip to Tikal from San Ignacio, Belize here.